Chart Color Schemes

 Ormeau (East) - Stapylton is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Ormeau (East) - Stapylton's dwelling structure, as per the latest Census, consisted of 92.4% houses and 7.6% other dwellings.
+The dwelling structure in Ormeau (East) - Stapylton, as per the latest Census, consisted of 92.4% houses and 7.6% other dwellings.
 In comparison, Non-Metro Qld had 80.5% houses and 19.4% other dwellings.
-Home ownership in Ormeau (East) - Stapylton was at 17.8%, with mortgaged dwellings at 43.2% and rented ones at 39.0%.
-The median monthly mortgage repayment was $1,950, below Non-Metro Qld's average of $2,000.
-The median weekly rent figure was $440, compared to Non-Metro Qld's $450.
-Nationally, Ormeau (East) - Stapylton's mortgage repayments were higher at $1,950 than the Australian average of $1,863, while rents were substantially above the national figure of $375.
+The home ownership level in Ormeau (East) - Stapylton was 17.8%, with the rest either mortgaged (43.2%) or rented (39.0%).
+The median monthly mortgage repayment in the area was $1,950, lower than Non-Metro Qld's average of $2,000.
+The median weekly rent figure was recorded at $440, compared to Non-Metro Qld's $450.
+Nationally, Ormeau (East) - Stapylton's mortgage repayments were higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing